ronaldstoner/ron/_posts/2019-12-26-OverTheWire_Advent_Bonanza_2019_CTF_Write_Up.md

 description: "A CTF write up for the OverTheWire Advent Bonanza 2019 CTF"
 ---

-This write up is a culmniation of articles from a Capture The Flag competition and are all being concatenated here.
+This write up is a culmination of articles from a Capture The Flag competition and are all being concatenated here.
 You can see other challenge write ups on the main post [here](https://medium.com/@forwardsecrecy/overthewire-advent-bonanza-2019-capture-the-flag-competition-66c50671c641).

 ## Easter Egg 1

 ![](https://cdn-images-1.medium.com/max/9856/1*ysIzi8PQiPZ0bMQ_jSyS9w.jpeg)

-This write up is part of a bigger Capture The Flag competition.
-You can see other challenge write ups on the main post [here](https://medium.com/@forwardsecrecy/overthewire-advent-bonanza-2019-capture-the-flag-competition-66c50671c641).

 Part of the fun of CTF challenges is searching for Easter Egg flags.
 These flags usually don’t require a ton of advanced skill, but are random fun things to find for points during an intense competition.